w3c/wot/WG/charter.md

 This will specify a Linked Data vocabulary for identifying a common set of protocols, data formats and encodings for communication between servers.
 This is needed to decouple application scripting APIs from the details of which protocols are used between any pair of servers.

-### Content Type for a serialisation of data models in JSON-LD
+### Content Type for a serialisation of data models

-This Working Group will register a Content Type for a [JSON-LD](http://www.w3.org/TR/json-ld/) serialisation of data models with a default context defining short names for the terms in the data modelling vocabulary, and allowing for efficient implementation on resource constrained IoT devices.
+This Working Group will register a Content Type for a serialisation of data models that is easy to author and easy to process on resource constrained devices.

-### Content Type for a serialisation of server metadata in JSON-LD
+### Content Type for a serialisation of server metadata

-This Working Group will register a Content Type for a [JSON-LD](http://www.w3.org/TR/json-ld/) serialisation of metadata with a default context defining short names for the terms in the server metadata vocabulary.
-This metadata will enable servers to identify which protocols, data formats and encodings to use for communicating with other servers.
+This Working Group will register a Content Type for a serialisation of server metadata that is easy to author and easy to process on resource constrained devices.
+This metadata will enable other servers to identify which protocols, data formats and encodings to use when communicating with a given server.

+### Application Domain Independent Scripting APIs for Things

+This work item will define programming language dependent APIs for application scripts to interact with things and their metadata.
+This includes the means to register and unregister things and their proxies, as well as event listeners for events associated with things.
+For static programming languages, this will include the means to access and update properties, and to invoke actions and handle their results.

 ### Bindings to common protocols